 Once a month, Edmond residents flock downtown for Heard on Hurd, walking in search of fresh food off more than 25 food trucks.
 With a main stage located in a parking lot, live music will keep you entertained as you search for the perfect meal.
-Sample fare from Coit’s Food Truck or The Halls Pizza Kitchen and be sure to stop by local stores open late for this special occasion.
+Sample fare from food trucks like Coit’s Food Truck or The Halls Pizza Kitchen, and be sure to stop by local stores open late for this special occasion.

 Riverwind Casino opens its parking lot to all during its summertime Beats & Bites Festival.
-Once a month during prime food truck season, restaurants on wheels like Big Truck Tacos and the Flying Pig BBQ descend upon Norman to deliver entrees, snacks and sweets to gathered families.
+Once a month during prime food truck season, restaurants on wheels like the Flying Pig BBQ descend upon Norman to deliver entrees, snacks and sweets to gathered families.
 After taking your pick of festival fare, be sure to catch a few sets’ worth of live tunes from local musicians.

 Come early and stake out a good spot to chow down at the monthly Red Brick Nights.
 Simply decide between the popular food trucks present before parking your lawn chair, couch or hammock in front of the makeshift stage.
 With a craft beer from the Big Friendly Craft Beer Bus in hand, listen to local musicians show off their talents for all of downtown Guthrie to hear.

 The city of Ada has also joined in on the monthly food truck festival action, giving the community an excuse to come together in the name of good food, good music and family fun.
 At East End Eats, you can challenge a friend or stranger to a round of checkers, or hear local talent live near the downtown fountain.
-Before heading home, be sure to order Nacho Biznez chips smothered in queso, or a fish dinner from Crow’s Food Shack.
+Before heading home, be sure to order Nacho Biznez chips smothered in queso.

 Claremore turns its focus to families during its monthly Food Truck Thursday event.
 With rotating themes like a carnival or luau, kids can feast on food truck fare before taking aim at the dunk tank or donning vibrant leis.
 Local authors will often make appearances for signings in between live music acts.
 For late-night shopping and dining, look no further than this community event, featuring vendors like La Hermosa taco truck and MooChewSooey BBQ.

 Attend Food Truck Friday in Grove each month, and meet up with friends for a meal served from one of a half dozen food trucks parked downtown.
-Cooking up snacks like Breenie’Z Soft Pretzels pretzel dogs or gourmet sandwiches like Meltdown Gourmet Grilled Cheese Food Truck, these vendors have what you’re craving.
+Cooking up snacks like, these vendors have what you’re craving.
 With dinner in hand, head to the stage to hear some bluegrass tunes from your cozy picnic blanket or lawn chair.

 Blanchard serves its visitors lunch options once a week during Food Truck Tuesdays.
-Wait your turn in line at the gathered food trucks, and select sliders or deli sandwiches prepared fresh to order by a local restaurants on wheels.
-Week after week, the lineup of food trucks on hand rotate, giving guests the chance at trying something new each time, whether dining at MOB Grill or Mutts Amazing Hot Dogs.
+Wait your turn in line at the gathered food trucks, and select sliders or deli sandwiches prepared fresh to order by a local restaurant on wheels.
+Week after week, the lineup of food trucks on hand rotate between options like MOB Grill, giving guests the chance at trying something new each time.

 Hungry folks from all over flood Oklahoma City’s Hudson Avenue for the annual H&8th Night Market.
 As hungry visitors scan the blocks for their favorite food trucks, attendees can take in the lively music drifting over from the set up stage.
 After grabbing seasonal eats from I Don’t Know & I Don’t Care or tacos from Lalo’s I Love My Taco Chop & Grill, take a seat on a patch of grass or steal a spot at a picnic table to munch on dinner with locals.